Senior Housing & Senior Care Facilities

 Senior Living Communities

-Senior living communities are often sets of apartments or townhomes where seniors choose to live near each other.
-They have help when necessary, but also have the ability to live their own lives.
-Senior housing of this sort contributes to a close-knit community of people who all watch out for each other and help out when possible.
+Senior living communities are apartments or townhomes designed seniors who no longer want or are able to live on their own.
+They provide help when necessary, but also offer the individual the ability to live their own lives.
+Senior housing contributes to a close-knit community of people.
+They’re built into everyday life, all in one place.

 Our blog article about how to know when it’s time is very helpful with understanding Assisted Living Communities.

-Retirement homes are often a set of apartment-like rooms or homes that give seniors the opportunity to have a good balance between help and independence, as they need it.
-These senior housing choices may help with medical issues, but can also just be around to help sparingly.
+Retirement homes are often a set of apartment-like rooms or homes that allow seniors to have a good balance between help and independence, as they need it.
+These senior housing choices may help with medical issues but can also just be around to help sparingly.
 This is often a good place for seniors to make new friends and find new interests later in life.

-A nursing home is where a senior will go when they need regular medical care and cannot stay at home.
+Nursing homes offer the most extensive care a person can get outside of a hospital.
+They offer help with bathing, getting dressed, eating as well as skilled nursing care.
 This is also an ideal location for recovery after a medical event, such as a fall and a broken bone, a stroke, or a cardiac event.
-Senior care facilities usually include staff members that are medically trained, and are there to help with everyday needs.
+Senior care facilities usually include staff members that are medically trained and are there to help with everyday needs.

 Skilled Nursing Facility

 At a skilled nursing facility, there are senior care services available around the clock to help with medical needs.
-This is more medically intense than most nursing homes, and is often the first senior housing choice after some type of serious medical treatment or surgery in a hospital setting.
+This is more medically intense than most nursing homes and is often the senior housing choice after some type of serious medical treatment or surgery in a hospital setting.

 Long-Term Care Facilities